-For some real-time PCR instruments, the type of the probe quencher and the use of a passive reference dye has to be determined.
-The foodproof GMO Bt176 Maize Quantification Kit contains probes with TAMRA as a quencher and no passive reference dye.
+For some real-time PCR instruments, the type of the probe quencher as well as the usage of a passive reference dye has to be determined.
+The foodproof GMO Soya Quantification Kit contains probes with TAMRA as the quencher and no passive reference dye.

-Note: For users of the Agilent Mx3005P instrument:
+Note for users of the Agilent Mx3005P instrument:

 Click 'Instrument → Filter Set Gain Settings' to open the Filter Set Gain Settings dialog box in which the gain settings may be viewed and modified.
-For FAM the Filter Set Gain Setting has to be modified to 'x1'.
+For FAM, the Filter Set Gain Setting has to be modified to 'x1'.